adewils/adewils.github.io/about.md

 published: true
 ---

-Some information about you!
+Some stuff about me!

 ### More Information

 This is my first venture into making a blog through Jekyll.
-It's a big learning curve for me
+It's a big learning curve for me but now I'm started just watch me go :)

 ### Contact me